-In the era of software, “revolutions” appear almost every month.
+In the era of software development, “revolutions” appear almost every month.
 Some fade away over time, while others take the lead and become mainstream.

 One such revolution is called Lean Software Development Methodology, which has been around for a few years.